After you arrive in Leeds, you may need to register with the police, depending on where you've come from and how long

 If you have a passport from a Commonwealth or EAA country then you don't usually have to register with the police but you should check for specific instructions printed on your visa, BRP or decision letter; if it says “Register/Report to Police”, “Pol.
 Registration” or similar, you must register with the police.

-If you're from one of the following countries you'll need to register with the police:
+If you're from one of the following countries or territories you'll need to register with the police:

 Afghanistan, Algeria, Argentina, Armenia, Azerbaijan, Bahrain, Belarus, Bolivia, Brazil, China, Colombia, Cuba, Egypt, Georgia, Hong Kong (SAR), Iran, Iraq, Israel, Jordan, Kazakhstan, Kuwait, Kyrgyzstan, Lebanon, Libya, Macau (SAR), Moldova, Morocco, North Korea, Oman, Palestine, Peru, Qatar, Russia, Saudi Arabia, Sudan, Syria, Tajikistan, Tunisia, Turkey, Turkmenistan, United Arab Emirates, Ukraine, Uzbekistan, Yemen.

 You're only required to register with the police if you have been given permission to stay in the UK for more than six months.
 However if your entry visa contains police registration or you have been told to register with police by the Home Office you must do so, regardless of the length of your visa.

 How, where and when should I register with the police?